DAQInterface should support the concept of subsystems

 The changes have been tested using the simple_subsystems config; see e.g. mu2edaq01:/home/jcfree/run_records/1601 (non-advanced memory usage) and 1602 (advanced).

-#4 Updated by John Freeman 10 months ago
+#4 Updated by John Freeman about 2 years ago

 - Status changed from Resolved to Work in progress